Garfunkel and Oates: 2015–present: Secretions and Trying to Be Special

 In September 2015, Garfunkel and Oates released their third studio album, Secretions.
-They wrote the song "If I Didn't Have You (Bernadette's Song)" for "The Romance Resonance", an episode of the TV sitcom The Big Bang Theory, in which it was performed by Simon Helberg.
+They wrote the song "If I Didn't Have You (Bernadette's Song)" for "The Romance Resonance", an episode of the TV sitcom The Big Bang Theory, which was performed by Simon Helberg.
+Both Lindhome and Micucci appeared on Big Bang Theory.
 In 2016, Garfunkel and Oates released a Vimeo comedy special titled Garfunkel and Oates: Trying to Be Special.
 It depicts Micucci and Lindhome hosting a fundraising concert so they can afford to film their own comedy special and was hosted by Anthony Jeselnik.
 The special was nominated for a Primetime Emmy Award for Outstanding Original Music and Lyrics at the 68th Primetime Emmy Awards for the duo's song "Frozen Lullaby".
 They also wrote the song "Fuck You in Heaven" for a 2016 episode of the TV series Another Period, which stars Lindhome.

 In February 2019, Garfunkel and Oates appeared on the soundtrack for the 2019 film The Lego Movie 2: The Second Part with a "Tween Dream" remix of The Lego Movie theme song from five years prior, "Everything Is Awesome".
 Jeremy Konner, the co-creator of the Netflix children's TV series Waffles + Mochi, reached out to the duo and asked them to write a song about a tomato while he was pitching the series.
 Former First Lady of the United States Michelle Obama, the show's star and executive producer, heard the demo and chose them to write the music for the series.
 The show aired in March 2021 and featured seven songs written by Garfunkel and Oates.
 In August 2021, the duo wrote a musical number for Lindhome's character Kimberly on an episode of the animated sitcom series Duncanville, "Off with the Braces".
 They were featured in the music video for George Harrison's song "My Sweet Lord" in December 2021.
 The upcoming animated musical film Steps will be executive produced by Lindhome and Micucci, who will also write all the lyrics.